 The Difference Between nil?, empty?, and blank? in Ruby

-In ruby, you can use the nil? method on an instance to check if it’s nil.
-However, ruby also provides empty? and there’s a blank? method in Rails.
-For a new ruby programmer, it can get quite confusing.
-This post tries to explain which method to use when.
+In Ruby, you can use nil? method to check if the object is nil.
+However, Ruby also provides empty? and there’s a blank? method in Rails.
+For a Ruby (or Rails) newbie, it can get quite confusing, it certainly did for me.
+This post explains which method to use when.
+Hope it simplifies things a little.

 nil?